Ghosty (producer)

-Bradley Robert Moss (born 2 September 2000), known professionally as Ghosty, is a British record producer and DJ.
+Bradley Robert Moss (born 2 September 2000), known professionally as Ghosty, is a British record producer, rapper, and DJ.
 He is regarded as one of the UK's best producers in the country's music industry.
 He gained widespread recognition in the UK music scene after he produced Digga D's "No Diet" in 2019, which peaked at number 20 on the UK Singles Chart and was later included on Double Tap Diaries.
 Other notable projects he has produced are Central Cee's "Molly" and 22Gz's mixtape Growth and Development.

 Early life and career

 Ghosty was born and grew up in East London and Essex.
 At age 10, Bradley developed an interest in production after he was inspired by his neighbor DJing in the house.
 At the same age, he was gifted a Serato Mixtrack Pro by his mother, where he extensively developed his production and DJ'ing skills as he mixed jungle and drum and bass.
 He then downloaded FL Studio and continued his career by creating his portfolio as a producer and honing his skills in the genre, drawing early inspiration from American producers Lex Luger and Southside.

-In 2019, during his A-levels, he produced Digga D's single "No Diet", which propelled him into popularity and resulted in him getting more placements from popular drill artists such as Headie One, Dave with the track "Paper Cuts", Unknown T's "Drip Drip" featuring V9, 22Gz, where Ghosty was co-featured in two of his albums, Growth and Development and The Blixky Tape in 2020 and 2021, respectively, and Russian rapper 's Players Club, which was certified 2× platinum by Believe Russia and was produced alongside British producers AV and Gotcha.
+In 2019, during his A-levels, he produced Digga D's single "No Diet", which propelled him into popularity and resulted in him getting more placements from popular drill artists such as Headie One, Dave with the track "Paper Cuts", Unknown T's "Drip Drip" featuring V9, 22Gz, where Ghosty was co-featured in two of his albums, Growth and Development and The Blixky Tape in 2020 and 2021, respectively, and Russian rapper Obladaet's Players Club, which was certified 2× platinum by Believe Russia and was produced alongside British producers AV and Gotcha.
 Ghosty was signed to Sony Music Publishing in 2020 for a publishing deal.